mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

 - AzureDiagnosticsAndLogAnalytics - 0.1
 - SqlServer - 21.0.17262

+# Using the script

-## Installing the required modules
+## Installing the required modules for the PowerShell session

 ```powershell
 .\0-Setup-AdministrativeAccountAndPermission.ps1 -installModules
 ```
 This command will validate or install any missing PowerShell modules which are required for this foundational architecture.

+> NOTE: If an Azure Active Directory (AAD) global administrator account is accessible for using with the deployment, proceed with running the deployment scripts once the modules are installed (1A-ContosoWebStoreDemoAzureResources.ps1 or 1-DeployAndConfigureAzureResources.ps1).

 ## Configuring an Azure Active Directory (AAD) global administrator